 Although the Great Palace was built during Emperor Constantine era, it was revived during Emperor Justinian era, the most famous Byzantine emperor.
 Justinian ruled the empire between 527 and 565 and he expanded the palace and added the new parts that are the most well-known today.

 Things to see in the Mosaic Museum today is from the Justinian period.
 These mosaics have a feel of the Ancient Age as the impact of Christianity wasn’t visible on the art back then.
 These mosaics are considered as the most important representatives of Classical Roman art in Istanbul.

 Some other monuments from Justinian’s era, such as Basilica Cistern and Hagia Sophia, and Little Hagia Sophia Mosque (formerly known as the Church of Sergius and Bacchus) are also nearby the museum and can be visited on the same day.

 Great Palace Mosaic Museum Entrance Fee 2023

-Great Palace Mosaic Museum entrance fee is 60 Turkish Liras.
-The ticket price was last revised on 1 July 2022.
+Great Palace Mosaic Museum entrance fee is 220 Turkish Liras.
+The information about the ticket price was last updated on 10 August 2023.
 You can enter the museum with Museum Pass Istanbul.

 Great Palace Mosaic Museum Opening Hours 2023

-The Great Palace Mosaic Museum opening hours are from 09:00 in the morning to 20:00 in the evening.
+The Great Palace Mosaic Museum opening hours are from 09:00 in the morning to 19:00 in the evening.
 Please also note that the Istanbul Mosaic Museum is open to visit every day of the week.
+Information on visiting hours was last updated on 10 August 2023.